 Furthermore, corporations are increasingly embracing scenario-based planning in their presentations.

 A financial firm, for instance, might prepare an instructional presentation on market trends by creating various economic scenarios using predictive models.
+This could include simulations of crypto options trading strategies to illustrate potential outcomes in versatile markets.

 This method allows them to present complex financial data in a more digestible and engaging way.

 Similarly, tech companies are now frequently using interactive simulations in their product training presentations, allowing employees to explore and learn about new products in a virtual environment.
+There are tools that allow to turn script into video or even create AI avatars of the trainner in a full simulation.

 These examples highlight how innovative preparation and planning can transform instructional presentations into more effective and impactful learning experiences, utilizing the latest technological advancements to cater to the evolving needs of the corporate world.